--This is the second course of a three-part beginning series in Latin at the University of Florida.
-Students will continue to build a foundation for the study of Latin literature through instruction in Latin vocabulary, morphology, and syntax in chapters 15-27 of Wheelock's Latin.
-They will concurrently improve their Latin vocabulary, grammar, and syntax skills, while exploring Latin mythology and culture expressed through the original literature.
-Students will leave this class with an eye for the detail of the language, and the preparation to move on and succeed in Beginning Latin 3.
+-This is the first course of a three-part beginning Latin series at the University of Florida.
+Students will begin to build a foundation for the study of Latin literature through instruction in Latin vocabulary, morphology, and syntax based on the material found in chapters 1-14 of Wheelock's Latin.
+They will also improve their vocabulary, grammar, and syntax skills, while exploring Latin myth, history, and culture as expressed through the original literature.
+Students will leave this class with a solid base for speaking, reading and understanding Latin such that they can continue through Latin 2.